Is the Seattle Police Department understaffed? Here’s what the data shows.

 The push to reduce the number of officers stems from this summer’s Black Lives Matter protests over the killing of George Floyd by police in Minneapolis, and other acts of police violence against Black people.
 The protesters have demanded cutting SPD’s budget by 50%.

-Helfgott says that if budget cuts cause staffing to drop so much that there aren’t enough officers to respond to calls for service, it would require additional police overtime — that is expensive, and it basically defeats the purpose of cutting the budget.
+Helfgott says that if budget cuts cause staffing to drop so much that there aren’t enough officers to respond to calls for service, it would require additional police overtime — which is expensive, and basically defeats the purpose of cutting the budget.

-She also worries that defunding could undermine advancements made since the 2012 Consent Decree, which required the SPD to enact significant reforms.
+She also worries that defunding could undermine advancements made since the 2012 consent decree with the federal government, which required the SPD to enact significant reforms.

 “My concern is that this whole notion of defunding SPD … will have a backfire effect,” she said.